nxskok/pasias/docs/21-discriminant-analysis.md

-Note that this is the other way around from MANOVA: here, we are "predicting the group" from the response variables, in the same manner as one of the flavours of logistic regression: ``what makes the groups different, in terms of those response variables?''.
+Note that this is the other way around from MANOVA: here, we are "predicting the group" from the response variables, in the same manner as one of the flavours of logistic regression:
+"what makes the groups different, in terms of those response variables?".